nabeelnazir/attachment_fu_Base64_image_upload/README.md

 # attachment_fu Base64 image upload
 This code will help you upload Base64 images with attachment_fu gem without any extra gem.
-# Rails Carrierwave Base64 image upload
-This code will help you upload Base64 images with carrierwave gem without using any extra gem.

 # Example with one image: